aymenhafeez/aymenhafeez.github.io/_posts/2022-09-14-nvim-telescope.md

 title: "File gazing" with Telescope.nvim
 ---

+Talking about one of my favourtite Neovim plugins

+---

 Though I do use a fair few ([a lot](https://github.com/aymenhafeez/dotfiles/blob/master/nvim/lua/plugins/init.lua)) plugins, I like to use (Neo)vim's built-in features wherever possible (with some